motoq/eom/README.md

 Current functionality includes the Vinti 2-body Kepler1 and J2/J3 Vinti6
 orbit propagators.
 The modern IAU GCRF and ITRF reference frames are supported.
-Parsing of IERS EOP data still needs to be implemented, however the The IAU 2000A and IAU 2006 precession-nutation theories are fully functional along with internal support for a true equator, mean equinox (GMST 1980) ECI reference frame to support legacy general perturbations propagators (such as the Vinti, traditional secular J2,
+Parsing of IERS EOP data still needs to be implemented, however the the IAU 2000A and IAU 2006 precession-nutation theories are fully functional along with internal support for a true equator, mean equinox (GMST 1980) ECI reference frame to support legacy general perturbations propagators (such as the Vinti, traditional secular J2,